lcnr/reference/src/types.md

 r[types.equality]

+When relating types, we may either be in a invariant context - requiring equality - or in a co/contravariant context - requiring them to be subtypes of each other.

+r[types.equality.rigid]

 Equality and subtyping of types is generally structural; if the outermost type constructors are the same, their corresponding generic arguments are pairwise compared.
 We say types with this equality behavior are *rigid*.
-The only exceptions from this rule are higher ranked types and alias types.
+Recursing into arguments updates the current variance based on the variance of that argument.The only exceptions from this rule are higher ranked types and alias types.

-r[types.equality.rigid]

 r[types.equality.aliases]